-The remaining land in the District consists of approximately 317 multi-family and commercial acres, 54 undeveloped but developable acres, 77 acres of District and County road and drainage facilities. and approximately 9 undevelopable acres.
+The remaining land in the District consists of approximately 317 multi-family and commercial acres, 54 undeveloped but developable acres, 77 acres of District and County road and drainage facilities, and approximately 9 undevelopable acres.
 See "DEVELOPMENT STATUS OF THE DISTRICT" and "SUNFIELD."

-Authority.....
+Sunfield.....

-community known as "Sunfield."
+The District is part of the approximately 2,790-acre, master-planned community known as "Sunfield."
 Sunfield is located along the Interstate 35 corridor and includes amenities such as a junior Olympic lap pool, two Lazy River amenity centers, pavilion, community gardens, playgrounds, splash pool, dog park, fishing ponds, and hike and bike trails.